A dynamical characterization of acylindrically hyperbolic groups: Annulus system and hyperbolicity

 \section{Annulus system and hyperbolicity}

 Throughout this section, let $G$ be a group acting on a topological space $M$.
-In Section \ref{sec.p}, with some additional assumptions, we will prove that $G$ is acylindrically hyperbolic by making use of a construction of Bowditch called annulus systems \cite{construction}.
-We shall now survey this construction.
+In Section \ref{sec.p}, we are going to prove that if the action $G\curvearrowright M$ satisfies Condition (C) and there exists $g\in G$ such that $g$ has north-south dynamics on $M$, then $G$ admits an isometric action on some Gromov hyperbolic space with $g$ being a loxodromic WPD element (which implies that $G$ is either acylindrically hyperbolic or virtually cyclic, by Theorem \ref{acy}).
+The proof relies on a construction of Bowditch \cite{construction} called an annulus system, which is surveyed below.

 \begin{definition} An \textit{annulus}, $A$, is an ordered pair, $(A^{-},A^{+})$, of disjoint closed subsets of $M$ such that $M\backslash (A^{-}\cup A^{+})\neq \emptyset$. \end{definition}

 For an annulus $A$ and $g\in G$, we write $gA$ for the annulus $(gA^{-},gA^{+})$.